 Post Falls coffee shop shooter caught on video before fleeing

 Dec.
-3—Surveillance cameras captured the Wednesday shooting at Kokopelli Coffee in Post Falls that left two men injured, according to court documents filed Thursday.
+4—Surveillance cameras captured the Wednesday shooting at Kokopelli Coffee in Post Falls that left two men injured, according to court documents filed Thursday.

 Post Falls police received multiple 911 calls just after 1:30 p.m. reporting an active shooter in the parking lot of a gas station at 2509 North Highway 41, according to court documents.
 The parking lot is also home to Kokopelli Coffee.